shreya888/Learning-CUDA-with-C-/Cpp/cuda-exercises/hw1/README.md

 ### Insights

 1. **Error Checking Macro**:
-   - The **`cudaCheckErrors`** macro is defined to check for any CUDA errors after each CUDA runtime API call.
-If an error is encountered, it prints an error message and aborts the program.
+   - The **`cudaCheckErrors`** macro is defined to check and report for any CUDA errors after every CUDA API call.
+   - If an error is encountered, it prints the message, error description, and location in the file, and then exits the program.
    - Good practice to rigorously check these error codes.
 The provided macro makes this job easier.

 2. **Constant Definitions**: